Comb Jelly Bioluminescence Kayak Tours in Florida

 What should I bring?
 Aquatic footwear, bug spray, a towel, sunscreen, cash for tips (completely optional), a water bottle, and a sense of adventure!

 Where do the tours start?
 Look for an email with detailed instructions about where to meet your guide (plus their phone number if you get lost).
-Most tours start from the Haulover Canal in Titusville or Kiwanis Island Park in Merrit Island
+Tours start from the Haulover Canal in Titusville

 Step back in time as you meet one of the earth’s oldest lifeforms, the Ctenophora (otherwise known as a comb-jelly).
 On our tour, you will have the chance to see and even catch one of these creatures for yourself.
 Before you worry about getting hurt you should know that comb-jellies don’t sting.
 In fact, these fascinating creatures swallow their prey whole!
 And we are a bit too big for those jellies to handle so they won’t be interested in eating us.